aymericzip/intlayer/docs/en-GB/intlayer_cli.md

 npx intlayer push
 ```

-If [intlayer editor](https://github.com/aymericzip/intlayer/blob/main/docs/en/intlayer_editor.md) is installed, you can also push dictionaries to the editor.
+If [intlayer editor](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/intlayer_editor.md) is installed, you can also push dictionaries to the editor.
 This command will allow to make the dictionaries available to [the editor](https://intlayer.org/dashboard).
 By this way, you can share your dictionaries with your team and edit your content without editing the code of your application.

 ##### Arguments:

 - `-d`, `--dictionaries`: ids of the dictionaries to pull.
 If not specified, all dictionaries will be pushed.
   > Example: `npx intlayer push -d my-dictionary-id my-other-dictionary-id`
 - `-r`, `--deleteLocaleDictionary`: Skip the question that asking to delete the locales directories once the dictionaries are pushed, and remove them.
-By default, is the dictionary is defined locally, it will overwrite distant dictionaries content.
+By default, if the dictionary is defined locally, it will overwrite remote dictionaries content.
   > Example: `npx intlayer push -r`
 - `-k`, `--keepLocaleDictionary`: Skip the question that asking to delete the locales directories once the dictionaries are pushed, and keep them.
-By default, is the dictionary is defined locally, it will overwrite distant dictionaries content.
+By default, if the dictionary is defined locally, it will overwrite remote dictionaries content.
   > Example: `npx intlayer push -k`

 ### Pull distant dictionaries